 Participants will be instructed to dispose of the worn lenses daily, and return any unworn lenses in their packaging at their next study visit.
 All contact lenses worn to each 1-week follow up visit will be collected and stored at -80C.
 These collected lenses will be shipped to CooperVision at the end of the study.
-The lens deposits will be evaluated and analysed for composition and quantity, no genetic assessments will be conducted.
+The tear film deposits left on these lenses will be evaluated and analysed for composition and quantity, no genetic assessments will be conducted.